Physician Assistant Certification Exams: PANCE, PANRE, and PANRE-LA

 - Systems-based practice

-How NEJM Knowledge+ Family Medicine Board Review Can Help
+How NEJM Knowledge+ PA Board Review Can Help

-Developed with busy clinicians in mind, NEJM Knowledge+ Family Medicine Board Review’s adaptive learning program helps PAs meet certification maintenance requirements by providing the ability to earn self-assessment CME credits, AMA PRA Category 1 Credits™, prepare for board exams, and refresh and retain the broad body of general medical knowledge you learned in your training.
+Developed with busy clinicians in mind, NEJM Knowledge+ PA Board Review’s adaptive learning program helps PAs meet certification maintenance requirements by providing the ability to receive AAPA Category 1 Self-Assessment CME credits, prepare for board exams, and refresh and retain the broad body of general medical knowledge you learned in your training.

 Learn more about our features and benefits.

 This activity has been reviewed by the AAPA Review Panel and is compliant with AAPA CME Criteria.
 This activity is designated for 225 AAPA Category 1 Self-Assessment CME credits.
 PAs should only claim credit commensurate with the extent of their participation.
 Approval is valid from 6/1/2023 to 6/1/2024.
 AAPA reference number: 209296.